robotraconteur/robotraconteur_standards/draft/object_protocol.md

 Pipe packets are used to transmit pipe data.
 The packet includes the index, the packet sequence number, the packet data, and an optional flag requesting a PacketAck notification that the packet has been received.
 Multiple pipe packets can be stored in a single PipePacket message entry packet.

-Note that Message v2 and Message v3 encode *index*, *packetnumber* and *requestack* differently.
-See the [Robot Raconteur Message Version 2 Specification](message_v2.md) and [Robot Raconteur Message Version 3 Specification](message_v3.md) for more details.
-The format shown here is for Message v2.
-Message v3 contains the same information, but in a more efficient format.

 Packet numbers must begin at 0, and increment by 1 for each packet.
 Reliable PipeEndpoint must reorder packets if they arrive out of order.
 Unreliable packets deliver packets as soon as they arrive.

 ##### Packet: